 SEO tests allow you to confirm — with data — that your changes, optimizations, and SEO efforts are making a positive impact on your organic search traffic.

 If your tests result in a negative outcome, you can undo the changes altogether.
 Testing in SEO also allows you to justify projects, earn buy-in, and save time.

 What Can You Test in SEO?

 Testing is a crucial element of any SEO strategy.
-The most common SEO tests are:
+Here are a few SEO testing ideas:

 - Meta title and description